Your questions answered

 Since 2010, we’ve lost about £100m per year in government funding.
 In comparison, a 1% increase in Council Tax approximately means a £1.7m monetary increase for the Council.
 Legally we can only raise Council Tax by 2.99% (not including a 2% social care precept).
 As this demonstrates, the Council Tax increase, while necessary, is barely scratching the surface of our funding issue.
 Ideally, we do not want to raise Council Tax.
 We’d prefer our core government funding be increased which is why we continue to engage with Government to find a long-term solution to this funding issue.

-I read recently that Coventry has about £30m outstanding in unpaid Council Tax.
+I was told that Coventry has about £20m outstanding in unpaid Council Tax.
 Why don’t you concentrate more on recouping that?

 We are.
 We are acutely aware that the Council serves some of the most disadvantaged areas in the country and nearly everyone has been negatively affected by the cost-of-living crisis and high inflation that has compounded the problems we all face.
-This has seen people fall behind with payments across the country, but the Council is doing all it can to ensure that money owed is paid to us.
+This has seen people fall behind with payments across the country, but the Council is doing all it can to ensure that money owed is paid to us, even if it takes a little longer.

 You talk a lot about demand being a cause of financial challenges along with underfunding.
 Demand will come and go, won’t it?